turingschool/backend-curriculum-site/module2/lessons/accessibility_best_practices.markdown

 title: Accessibility Best Practices
 ---

+## Warm Up Questions

+- What do you think about when you design a view?
+- What attributes have you used in your html tags so far?

 ## Vocabulary

 - Accessibility
 - Screen Reader
 - Visual Impairment
 - Cognition
-- Role property
+- Role attribute
-- Aria property
+- Aria attribute
 - Violations

 ## Context